 Call for Detox Options 1-800-423-2482

-To stop the rise of overdose deaths and other harmful health effects, stricter regulatory guidelines are once again needed at the state and federal levels.
+Stricter state and federal guidelines are necessary to stop the rise of overdose deaths and other harmful health effects.
 While opiates may be appropriate for patients with cancer and terminal illnesses, other patients should seek alternative treatment options.
 The Centers for Disease Control (CDC) and several states have started this increased regulatory process by instituting a yellow flag warning system.
-This system requires physicians to get a second opinion before prescribing additional opiates to patients who are already at a certain dosage level.
-The ANN urges patients and physicians not to use pills as a first method of treatment but to seek alternative pain treatments that are often just as effective as opiates.
+This system requires physicians to get a second opinion before prescribing additional opiates to patients already at a certain dosage level.
+The ANN urges patients and physicians not to use pills as a first treatment method.
+Instead they should seek alternative pain treatments that are often just as effective as opiates.